postindustria-tech/location-php/readme.md

 |configurefromfile.php|This examples creates a pipeline from a configuration file to set up geo-location.|Cloud|
 |combiningservices.php|This example uses geo-location alongside device detection to determine the country and device.|Cloud|

+To run the examples, go to the `FiftyOne.Pipeline.GeoLocation/examples` directory and run:

+`php -S locahost:8080`

+The examples will now be available to view in a browser.
+For example, the cloud getting started example will be available by browsing to `localhost:8080/cloud/gettingstarted.php`.

 ## Tests

 In this repository, there are tests for the examples.